SkafteNicki/dtu_mlops/10_privasy_computing/readme.md

    6.1 The provided `tests.yml` only runs on one operating system.
 Which one?

    6.2 Alter the file (or write a new) that executes the test on the two other main operating systems that exist

+## Auto linter (optional)

+In part 2 of the course you where introduced to a couple of good coding practises such as being consistent with how your packages are sorted and that your code follows certain standards.
+In this set of exercises we will setup workflows that will automatically test for this.

+1. Create a new workflow file called `isort.yml`, that implements the following three steps

+   * Setup python enviroment

+   * Installs `isort`

+   * Runs `isort` on the reposatory

+   (HINT: You should be able to just change the last steps of the `tests.yml` workflow file)

+2. Create a new workflow file called `flake8.yml`, that implements the following three steps

+   * Setup python enviroment

+   * Installs `flake8`

+   * Runs `flake8` on the reposatory

+   (HINT: You should be able to just change the last steps of the `tests.yml` workflow file)